SBTCVM/SBTCVM-Gen2-9/textdocs/mdhelp/glossary/glossary_dataform.md

 ## TROM

-SBTCVM's memory image format. can be run via:
+SBTCVM's memory image format. can be run via one of the VM frontends.
-`./SBTCVM_G2_9.py maze`
-Where 'maze' is an example of a trom name.
 `romdump.py` can be used to view their contents in a hexdump-style fashion.

 ## TDSK1